General Services and Policies

 - Present identification upon request by the library staff.

-- Leave the library as instructed by library staff, such as closing, emergency and security situations.
+- Leave the library as instructed by library staff, such as closing, or emergency and security situations.
 No early admittance to library before opening hours.

 - Comply with copyright and intellectual law.
-Mobile photography of materials is prohibited
+Mobile photography of materials is prohibited.

 The library prohibits the following activities and behaviors: